EddieJIV/osTicket-Ticket-Lifecycle-Examples/README.md

 Keep in mind, we are going to enter this from the context/ point of view as the end-user (Karen) and not the IT Support specialist/ Agent to make it more realistic.

-Hence why we are simply selecting "Report a problem" rather than something more severe like "Report a problem/ Business Critical outage" because alot of the time the end-user will not necessarily put the correct info into the ticket initially.
+Hence why we are simply selecting "Report a problem" rather than something more severe like "Report a problem/ Business Critical outage" because a lot of the time the end-user will not necessarily put the correct info into the ticket initially.

 <img width="700" height="700" alt="Ticket Details- OBS" src="https://github.com/user-attachments/assets/f5bfe3b4-52cc-4870-bb95-490c3e680fc5" />